clearpath-docs/dingo-sphinx-tutorials/doc/Installing.rst

 6. Once the computer turns off, remove the USB drive and turn on the computer.
 It will now be running your fresh installation of Ubuntu 20.04 (Focal) with ROS Noetic, as well as your Dingo-specific packages.

-7. The Dingo bringup service must be configured.
+7. Install Dingo's ``robot_upstart`` job and configure the Dingo bringup service, so that ROS will launch each time the robot starts.
 In terminal, run:

 .. code-block:: bash

   rosrun dingo_bringup install
   sudo systemctl daemon-reload

-8. Finally, start ROS.
+8. Finally, start ROS for the first time.
 In terminal, run:

 .. code-block:: bash